code-312/ceic-jekyll/pages/terms-of-use.md

     of any downloading, copying, printing or use of this Website.
 All rights not expressly granted to you by these Terms are reserved.</p>
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: "<h2><strong>3.
+WEB SITE ACCESS, CONTENT AND PROHIBITED USES</strong></h2><p>Access
+    to and uses of this Website are solely for your personal use, information, education, and communication with Cannabis Equity.
+You may not circumvent, disable or otherwise interfere with security-related features of the Website, including, without limitation, any features that prevent or restrict use or copying of any content or enforce limitations on the use of the Website or Website Content.
+You may not reproduce, distribute, publicly display, publicly perform, create derivative works, publish, transmit Content or any element of the Website, except as permitted by these Terms.</p><p>You may not rely on any information and opinions expressed on the Website for any other purpose than permitted by these Terms.
+In all instances, it is your responsibility to evaluate the accuracy, timeliness, completeness, or usefulness of Website Content.
+    Under no circumstances will we be liable for any loss or damage caused by your reliance on any Website Content.</p><p>You are prohibited from using the Website or its Content: (a) for any unlawful purpose; (b) to solicit others to perform or participate in any unlawful acts; (c) to violate any international, federal, or state regulations, rules, laws, or local ordinances; (d) to infringe upon or violate our intellectual property rights or the intellectual property rights of others; (e) to harass, abuse, insult, harm, defame, slander, disparage, intimidate, or discriminate based on gender, sexual orientation, religion, ethnicity, race, age, national origin, or disability; (f) to submit false or misleading information;
+    (g) to upload or transmit viruses or any other type of malicious code that will or may be used in any way that will affect the functionality or operation of this Website, other websites, or the Internet; (h) to collect or track the personal information of others; (i) to spam, phish, pharm, pretext, spider, crawl, or scrape;
+    (j) for any obscene or immoral purpose; or (k) to interfere with or circumvent the security features of this Website, other websites, or the Internet.
+We reserve the right to terminate your account or otherwise deny you access to the Website in our sole discretion for any or no reason without notice and without liability.</p>"
+  site_page: []

 ---